‘The Young And The Restless’ Spoilers: Chloe Scrambles As Nick And Chelsea Dig

 Jack and Ashley will be bickering over company business, Gloria, and Ravi, and Lauren and Jack will connect and talk about the Fenmore’s deal and how Victor helped bring Scott home.
 The Young and the Restless spoilers note that Jack will warn Lauren that Newman will want something in return, and indeed, Scott will be beckoned by Victor to discuss that very thing.
 However, it turns out that Newman will want Scott to co-write a book detailing his memoirs, and Scott will accept on the condition that Victor is honest about all of the difficult parts of his life.

 Abby will be popping up in Monday’s episode, and Young and Restless spoilers detail that she’ll be agitated by feeling as if she is playing second fiddle to Victoria, despite the fact that Victoria is no longer at Newman Enterprises.
 The two will bicker over all of this a bit, and later, Abby will unload on Ashley about the issues.
-Ashley will encourage her daughter to take initiative despite Victor’s dismissal of her latest proposal, and there is more on the way on this front soon.
+Ashley will encourage her daughter to take the initiative despite Victor’s dismissal of her latest proposal, and there is more on the way on this front soon.

 Viewers recently met Tessa, a musician that Nikki set up to tutor Reed on developing his music, and Young and Restless spoilers note that during Monday’s episode, she’ll be seen on a phone call mentioning Reed’s major family connections.
 There is little doubt that there will be some sort of drama on the way regarding Tessa and perhaps some ulterior motives, but everybody will have to stay tuned to see where this heads.

 Soap Central notes that soon Jordan and Hilary will share a kiss and Young and Restless spoilers indicate that Mariah and Devon will address the possibility that they might begin actually dating.
-Cane will be asking Juliet for specifics regarding what happened between them in Tokyo and it seems that he’ll soon be learning some news that leaves him rattled.
-Kevin’s going to be blindsided soon and Neil will be making a big move of some sort, while Victoria and Billy’s relationship dance continues.
+Cane will be asking Juliet for specifics regarding what happened between them in Tokyo, and it seems that he’ll soon be learning some news that leaves him rattled.
+Kevin’s going to be blindsided soon, and Neil will be making a big move of some sort, while Victoria and Billy’s relationship dance continues.

 Are Chelsea and Nick about to find out the truth about Chloe’s antics the night that Adam supposedly died in the cabin explosion?
 Could Mariah and Devon become the next power couple in Genoa City and is Cane going to end up in hot water with Lily thanks to Juliet’s antics?
 The Young and the Restless spoilers tease that the week of March 27 will be jam-packed with drama and revelations and fans will not want to miss a moment of the fun.